gagarine/docker-php/readme.md

 ## Start a new project

-By default nginx is configured to serve ./app/web
+Copy every files of this repository in the root of your project.

-Create this folder, add your code, then:
+By default nginx is configured to serve ./app/web.
+So, add your code in ./app/web, then:

 Start the synchronisation: